Getty Images

 These requirements are compared against several areas, including the following:

-• Outputs from a master production schedule system, which provide information on manufacturing requirements.
+- Outputs from a primary production schedule system, which provides information on manufacturing requirements.

-This comparison enables the MRP software to establish if there are enough materials in stock to manufacture products.
+This comparison enables the MRP software to establish if enough materials are in stock to manufacture products.
 If a shortfall exists, MRP integrates with an order management system to create orders for any missing components.

 It's important to note that MRP focuses solely on the inventory and materials required to manufacture products based on actual or forecasted customer demand.
 This focus is in contrast to MRP II, which provides greater insight into all manufacturing resources, such as production line capacity or workforce capabilities.